Office of the Fire Chief

 About Us

 The Office of the Fire Chief provides overall management of the fire protection and life safety resources necessary to maintain an effective level of service to the community.
+The work of the Orange City Fire Department implements the Public Safety Element of the City of Orange General Plan.

 The Fire Chief maintains the command to appoint Officers, Firefighters, Paramedics, Investigators, Inspectors, and other members in order to execute the mission of the Fire Department.
 Emphasis is placed on providing highly responsible and strategic technical staff, organizational vision, planning and safety.